Mehrpouya/gch_minecraft/about.md

 # Welcome to Glasgow Children Hospital Minecraft
 ## Introduction

-This project was initiated by Ginkgo Projects and funded by Trefoil House.
-Production and management was handled by Hadi Mehrpouya of Abertay University and Chris Barker.
+This project was initiated by Ginkgo Projects in partnership with Glasgow Children’s Hospital Charity.
+This work has been funded by Glasgow Children’s Hospital Charity have funded the project in partnership with Trefoil House.
+Production and management was handled by [Hadi Mehrpouya](http://hadi.link) of Abertay University and Chris Barker.

 The work conducted here was informed by a feasibility study written in 2016 which investigated what might be an effective and useful way to collaborate with Hospital patients to make an interactive digital version of the buildings.